Behavioral insomnia in children, part 2

 - “I really need to go to the bathroom.
 I promise it’s the last time”

 Now, every parent has had a child try to delay bedtime a bit or encountered a rare curtain call.
 That is perfectly normal.
-Behavioral insomnia (limit setting type) is characterized by prolonged delay of sleep onset, often more than an hour or two past the desired bedtime.
+Bedtime resistance is characterized by prolonged delay of sleep onset, often more than an hour or two past the desired bedtime.

 What if my child fights bedtime and then wakes up multiple times at night?

 In the classic form, kids with bedtime resistance do not have problems with staying asleep.
 However, many of them may develop inappropriate sleep onset associations.
 He may fight bedtime until his dad relents and rubs his back until he falls asleep, then he wakes up multiple times needing his dad to rub his back again.

 The key to understanding both of these issues is that the problem in either case is bedtime